Nepal trip preparation

 We will meet you at arrivals in the airport, but make sure we have the right flight number and arrival time well in advance so that we can plan this.
 Our staff will be holding either an Adventure Alternative sign or possibly one with your name written on it.
 We will then transport you to the accommodation in Kathmandu.
 This may either be our own guesthouse in the suburbs or possibly a guesthouse in town its self.

 Some people choose to arrive a few days early in order to explore Kathmandu.
 If you would like to do this then do feel free to speak to us for help in arranging transfers and accommodation.
-If you do arrange all this independently then please do remember to speak to us well in advance so that we can arrange a place and time to meet you prior to the trip starting.
+If you do arrange all this independently then please do remember to speak to us well in advance so that we can arrange a place and time to meet you prior to the start of the trip.